Aghbiur Serob: Life as a revolutionary

-Serob was born in 1864 in the village of Sokhord (modern-day Serinbayır, Ahlat) in the district of Ahlat in the Bitlis Vilayet of the Ottoman Empire.
-Around the age of twenty, he got into a fight with two Turks and ended up killing one of them.
+Serob was born on November 5, 1864, in the village of Sokhord (modern-day Serinbayır, Ahlat) in the district of Ahlat in the Bitlis Vilayet of the Ottoman Empire.
+In 1891, he married Sose Mayrig, who was a female fedayi.
+Around the age of twenty, he got into a fight with two Kurds and ended up killing one of them.
 The murder forced him to flee to Constantinople.
 In 1892, he travelled to Romania and opened a coffee shop there, intending to use the shop as a meeting site for young revolutionaries.
-He eventually joined the Armenian Revolutionary Federation, and returned to Ottoman Armenia, in Bitlis Vilayet, where he took up arms to defend the local Armenian population from Ottoman and Kurdish attackers.
+He eventually joined the Armenian Revolutionary Federation and returned to Ottoman Armenia, in Bitlis Vilayet, where he took up arms to defend the local Armenian population from Ottoman and Kurdish attackers.

 In 1898, in the village of Babshen in Bitlis, a Kurdish expedition was sent by the Ottomans to capture and kill Serop.
 The Kurds began their offensive at 3:00 a.m., surrounding Serop and his fedayis.
 The battle continued until sunrise when Serop and his fedayis managed to escape.
 After the Battle of Babshen, Serop was given the title of "Pasha".